Grants and Funding Opportunities

 Capacity builders may apply for up to $22 million in funding to provide technical assistance, planning, and capacity building support.

-Advanced Transportation Technology and Innovation (ATTAIN) Program-Closed Feb.2, 2024
+Advanced Transportation Technology and Innovation (ATTAIN) Program-Closed Feb.2, 2024, Will Reopen for FY 2025

 This Program provides up to $60 million in Federal funding each for FY 2024 to provide grants to State or local governments, transit agencies, and MPOs to deploy, install, and operate advanced transportation technologies to improve safety, mobility, efficiency, system performance, intermodal connectivity, and infrastructure return on investment.
 Award amounts are up to $12 million a year or 80% of the total cost of activities proposed to be funded.
 Minimum 20% cost share.